csullivan/any_ptr/README.md

 --------------
 A simple header-only smart pointer class that employs type erasure and safe run-time casts of void*.

-__any_ptr's__ enable the storage of heterogeneous types within a single container, e.g.
+__any_ptrs__ enable the storage of heterogeneous types within a single container, e.g.

 ```C++
     std::vector<any_ptr> ptrs;